brantchyoga/game_SaveMortys/README.md

 2. Adding more Categories
 3. Introducing a tie breaking question instead of have a reset quiz button.
 4. Additional styling for user experience and maybe more funny jokes to make the game more funny.

+## Licensing
+Copyright of Brantchyoga.
+All rights reserved.
+This game is free for everyone.